• Home

 The baptismal font stands between the north and south entrances of the Cathedral.

-extraordinary architecture
+Extraordinary architecture

-monuments and memorials in the transepts
+Monuments and memorials in the transepts.

 The window, designed by Christopher Webb, replaced a previous one destroyed during the 2nd World War.
 It shows characters from some of Shakespeare’s plays.

-I am sitting next to a placard with William Shakespeare’s name.
+Sitting next to a placard with William Shakespeare’s name.

 This photo is taken as we looked toward the nave where we entered.
 It is past the choir benches.